brainhack-princeton/handbook/docs/content_pages/research_tools/osf.rst

 **OSF REGISTRIES:**  An open repository of pre-registrations for experimental science.
 Pre-registrations do not need to be discipline or subject-specific and can follow a number of templates including AsPredicted.org, Registered Report Protocols, Replication Recipe (Brandt et al., 2013), Post-Completion, etc.

 **OSF PREPRINTS:** An open preprint repository.
 Preprints do not need to be from a specific subject or discipline.
-However, a number of preprint repositories use OSF’s open-source infrastructure, including PsyArXiv, MetaArXiv, and MindRxiv
+However, a number of preprint repositories use OSF’s open-source infrastructure, including PsyArXiv, MetaArXiv, and MindRxiv.

 Extras available to Princeton researchers
 =========================================